Exponential decay for the near-critical scaling limit of the planar Ising model: Exponential decay on the lattice

 Our argument is inspired by the proof of Lemma 9.3 in \cite{SW12}.
 Let $L^*$ be the outermost loop containing $0$, and let $D^*$ be the connected component of $\mathbb{D} \setminus L^*$ containing $0$.
 Let $O_1$ (respectively, $\mathcal{O}_1$) be the union (respectively, collection) of all loops that touch $\Gamma_1$, then clearly $O_1\neq \emptyset$ with probability $1$.
 If $L^*\in \mathcal{O}_1$, then we stop; otherwise we let $D_1$ be the connected component of $\mathbb{D}\setminus O_1$ containing $0$.
 In this case, the conformal radius $\rho_1$ of $D_1$ seen from $0$ has a strictly positive probability to be strictly smaller than $1$, and the harmonic measure of $\partial_1 := O_1\cup \Gamma_1$ from $0$ in $\mathbb{D}$ is not smaller than the harmonic measure of $\Gamma_1$ in $\mathbb{D}$ from $0$.
 We now consider the CLE$_{16/3}$ in $D_1$, and we let $O_2$ (respectively, $\mathcal{O}_2$) be the union (respectively, collection) of all loops that touch $\partial_1$.
 If $L^*\in \mathcal{O}_2$, then we stop; otherwise we let $D_2$ be the connected component of $D_1\setminus O_2$ containing $0$, and we interate the procedure.
 After $i$ steps, the conformal radius $\rho_i$ of $D_i$ seen from $0$ is stochastically smaller than a product of $n$ i.i.d. copies of $\rho_1$.
 Since the conformal radius of $D^*$ from $0$ is strictly positive with probability $1$, this shows that, with probability $1$, $L^*$ is reached in a finite number of steps.
 Hence, there exists almost surely a finite sequence of loops $L_1,\dots,L_n$ (with $L_i\in \mathcal{O}_i$ for each $i<n$) such that

 By the same argument, one can find a finite sequence of loops (say, $L_1^{\prime}, \dots, L^{\prime}_j$) such that

-The sequence of loops $L_1, \dots, L_{n-1}, L^*, L^{\prime}_{j-1}, \dots, L_1^{\prime}$ satisfies \eqref{eqCLE} with $k=n+j-1$, and the proof is concluded by noting that the mass of each limiting counting measure associated to a loop in that sequence is almost surely strictly positive (see Remark 8.3 of \cite{CCK17}). \end{proof}
+The sequence of loops $L_1, \dots, L_{n-1}, L^*, L^{\prime}_{j-1}, \dots, L_1^{\prime}$ satisfies \eqref{eqCLE3} with $k=n+j-1$, and the proof is concluded by noting that the mass of each limiting counting measure associated to a loop in that sequence is almost surely strictly positive (see Corollary~\ref{corpostmass} in Appendix \upperRomannumeral{1}). \end{proof}

+\begin{remark} It is clear that in Lemma \ref{lemcle} without loss of generality we may take $\eta_K=1/K$ which we henceforth do and then define the event $E(K):=E(K;1/K)$. \end{remark}